 Warriewood Vale applied to be joined as a party to the proceedings under s39A of the Court Act or, in the alternative, an order for participation pursuant to s38(2) of the Court Act.
 The Applicant, wishing to limit the involvement of Warriewood Vale, argued that formal joinder under s39A was entirely unwarranted in the circumstances, but accepted that some participation should be accommodated under a Double Bay Marina type order.

-The subtext, if not the pretext, of the joinder application was clearly evident, with the respective neighbours seeking to maximise their respective development yields in the context of a somewhat unusual planning control under the Pittwater Local Environment Plan 2014 which limited dwelling density across the two sites to a maximum of 94 dwellings.
+The subtext, if not the pretext, of the joinder application was clearly evident, with the respective neighbours seeking to maximise their respective development yields in the context of a somewhat unusual planning control under the Pittwater Local Environment Plan 2014 (NSW) which limited dwelling density across the two sites to a maximum of 94 dwellings.
 In fact, the Applicant in the current proceedings, Evolution Planning, had applied to be joined to the related proceedings, and was granted limited participation under a Double Bay Marina order: Warriewood Vale Pty Ltd v Northern Beaches Council NSWLEC 77.

 Section 39A Joinder